basnetnirakar/ProcessTomo/README.md

 # ProcessTomo
-Python modules to process tomograms
+Python modules to process tomograms.
+This is the updated version of my previous scripts and now availiable via pip

 pip install ProcessTomo